Breastfeeding can take you by surprise and even discourage you from continuing. Here are 9 tips to keep in mind for breastfeeding motivation.

 3. Set goals, even daily goals

-During the first few days when I wanted to quit, I challenged myself and said, “Okay, just get through this one day, and we’ll take it from there.”
+When I wanted to quit, I challenged myself: Okay, just get through this one day, and we’ll take it from there, I told myself.
 When that day came and went, I upped my goal: “Okay, now let’s see if you can handle two more days.”

 4. Find a comfortable way to nurse